mirayden/FluentTheory/README.md

 FluentTheory
 ============

-This is a fluent theory for C#.
+This is a .NET library used to prove theories.